natalieagus/50005/docs/Programming Assignment/TetriSH.md

 If there are too many participants, for logistics reasons, your instructor has the right to filter the selection based on your proposal.

-After Week 3, there's no more chance to switch to this track.
+After Week 3 Monday 6PM, there's no more chance to switch to this track.

 ### Roles